bdperealon/conways_game_of_life/README.md

 # conways_game_of_life
-Conway's game of life whith pygame
+Conway's game of life with pygame